-When experienced screen printers first started their venture, little did they realized the factors involved in properly curing their prints.
-Under-cured ink is the most common problem found in the print shops today.
-If you too are screen printers, you would know of the stories of how people tried to cure their t-shirts in their kitchen oven.
+When experienced screen printers first started their venture, little did they realized the factors involved in adequately curing their prints.
+Under-cured ink is the most common problem found in print shops today.
+If you, too, are screen printers, you would know of the stories of how people tried to cure their t-shirts in their kitchen oven.

-Many use flash cure or buy a heat gun from local hardware, in spite of the fact that people use a heat gun to bake and strip-away paint.
-It didn’t take much time for them to realize that these ideas were only making their production suffer.
+Many use flash cure or buy a heat gun from local hardware, even though people use a heat gun to bake and strip-away paint.
+It didn’t take much time to realize that these ideas were only making their production suffer.

 How to Take over your competitors?
 Increased Buying!